apache/submarine/README.md

 # What is Apache Submarine?

-Apache Submarine (Submarine for short) is the `ONE PLATFORM` to allow Data Scientists to create end-to-end machine learning workflow. `ONE PLATFORM` means it supports Data Scientists to finish their jobs on the same platform without frequently switching their toolsets.
-From dataset exploring data pipeline creation, model training (experiments), and push model to production (model serving and monitoring).
-All these steps can be completed within the `ONE PLATFORM`.
+**Apache Submarine** (Submarine for short) is an **End-to-End Machine Learning PLATFORM** to allow data scientists to create end-to-end machine learning workflows.
+To elaborate, on **Submarine**, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

 ## Why Submarine?

-There're already a lot of open-source and commercial projects are trying to create a end-to-end machine-learning/deep-learning platform, what's the vision of Submarine?
+Some open-source and commercial projects are trying to build an end-to-end ML platform.
+What's the vision of Submarine?

 ### Problems

-1) Existing products lack of good User-Interface (API, SDK, etc) to run training workload at scale, repeatable and easy for data scientist to understand on cloud/premise.
-2) Data-Scientist want to focus on domain-specific target (e.g. improve Click-Through-Rate), however available products always give user a platform (a SDK to run distributed Pytorch script).
-3) Many products provided functionalities to do data exploring, model training, and serving/monitoring.
-However these functionalities are largely disconnected with each other.
-And cannot organically work with each other.
+1) Many platforms lack easy-to-use user interfaces (API, SDK, and IDE, etc.)
+2) In the same company, data scientists in different teams usually spend much time on developments of existing feature sets and models.
+3) Data scientists put emphasis on domain-specific tasks (e.g. Click-Through-Rate), but they need to implement their models from scratch with SDKs provided by existing platforms.
+4) Many platforms lack a unified workbench to manage each component in the ML lifecycle.

 _Theodore Levitt_ once said: